This post may contain affiliate links.

 - Lemon: you’ll need just 1 lemon and you’ll be zesting it.
 Save the zested lemon for juicing for another recipe.

-How to Make Easy Salmon Dip
+How to Make Canned Salmon Dip

 - Drain the cottage cheese in a fine mesh strainer for 15 minutes.
 Straining the cottage cheese with remove excess liquid and make for a very creamy and rich dip.